 If that is way out of your budget, an alternative is to go with a conventional caterer, but specify that it be all or almost all vegetarian.
 Your environmental impact will be drastically cut, as will the cost!

 Our Choice: Purslane Catering

-This is the same group that has Rucola restaurant and Cassette restaurant, both in Brooklyn.
+The first zero-waste and carbon-neutral catering company in the world, this is is the same group that has the Rucola and June restaurants and Rhodora wine bar, both in Brooklyn.
 It has a farm-to-table ethos and delicious, sustainable, and beautifully executed cuisine.
 They do serve meat, but focus on vegetables, getting a lot of produce right from Brooklyn Grange.
 They have full recycling and composting in the kitchen, which is out of the venue 501 Union in Gowanus.
 When they do disposables, they try to get everything from a company called Leafware.
 For ingredients, they mostly work with local, Hudson Valley, New Jersey, and Long Island – they’re even part of a CSA.
 They try to keep shrimp to a minimum, and avoid unsustainable fish.

 This full service event planning and catering company is committed to using seasonal, local, sustainable and organic products sourced from local family farms and small purveyors.
 For more than 35 years they have been committed to supporting a regional farm and food economy, and they recently became the first full service event planning/catering company and restaurant in New York City to become a Certified B Corporation.